Debt offset 277-04110000

 1 |

 Debt offset decision + Read more ...
-Circumstances of the case and both customers will be considered when deciding to offset debts ensuring both customers:
+Consider the circumstances of the case and both customers when deciding to offset debts to make sure both customers:

-All customer discussions, including all details of amounts offset and decisions to offset future liabilities, must be fully documented in the notepad on the Debt Offset window.
+All customer discussions, including all details of amounts offset and decisions to offset future liabilities, must be documented in the notepad on the Debt Offset window.
 Debt offsetting is an effective way for customers to manage their debt, and in most instances where a debt offset is an option, it will be applied.
-However, there may be some circumstances where a decision is made for a debt offset not to be applied, for example, Financial Hardship.
-If you are considering making a decision for a debt not to be offset, seek SSO advice.
+However, there may be limited circumstances where a decision is made for a debt offset not to be applied.
+E.g., where an outstanding administrative process could restore the original roles.
+If considering to make a decision for a debt not to be offset, seek SSO advice.
 Will a debt offset be applied?

 |